 Marital vs. Non-Marital Property

-South Carolina has family laws that determine what is and is not considered marital property.
+South Carolina family laws determine what is and is not considered marital property.
 Those determinations can be altered by a pre-nuptial or post-nuptial agreement executed by a couple.
 As a general rule, marital property includes all property or assets accumulated during the course of a marriage.

 Despite what many clients have heard, this also involves property gained individually, not just as a couple.
 Marital property generally includes: